fpallas/DiffPriv-demo/README.md

-# A Quick demo on Differential Privacy
+# A quick demo on Differential Privacy